SpelmanCIS123/Temperature-Converter/README.md

-# Grade Averaging GUI
+# Temperature Converter

 ## Instructions
-- Write a program that will create a GUI that will take 3 test grades and display their average.
+- Write a program that will create a GUI that converts Fahrenheit temperatures to Celsius.
+- Create an entry box to capture the temperature in Fahrenheit
-- The entry boxes for the test grades should have labels
+  - The box should have a label
+  - Their should be a button to enter the input
-- The average should display on the main display
+  - You will create a popup box to display the result.

 ### For example